EncycloFusion/encyclofusion.github.io/wiki/index.md

         url: "/clickjam/"
 ---

 EncycloFusion is a Wiki all about [Clickteam]!
 We have information about Clickteam products both new and old, [extensions](GET), facts, community resources and documentation!
+If you would like to contribute, please check out our [Getting Started Page]!

 [Clickteam]: /clickteam
 [Extensions]: /extensions
 [Clickers]: /clicker
+[Getting Started Page]: /contribute
 ---